apache/mxnet/docs/tutorials/unsupervised_learning/gan.md

 X = mnist.data[p]
 X = X.reshape((70000, 28, 28))
 ```
-Since the DCGAN that we're creating takes in a 64x64 image as the input, we'll use OpenCV to resize the each 28x28 image to 64x64 images:
+Since the DCGAN that we're creating takes in a 64x64 image as the input, we will use OpenCV to resize the each 28x28 image to 64x64 images:
 ```python
 import cv2
 X = np.asarray([cv2.resize(x, (64,64)) for x in X])
 ```
 Each pixel in the 64x64 image is represented by a number between 0-255, that represents the intensity of the pixel.
-However, we want to input numbers between -1 and 1 into the DCGAN, as suggested by the research paper.
-To rescale the pixels to be in the range of -1 to 1, we'll divide each pixel by (255/2).
-This put the images on a scale of 0-2.
-We can then subtract by 1, to get them in the range of -1 to 1.
+However, we want to input numbers between -1 and 1 into the DCGAN, as suggested by the [research paper](https://arxiv.org/abs/1511.06434).
+To rescale the pixel values, we will divide it by (255/2).
+This changes the scale to 0-2.
+We then subtract by 1 to get them in the range of -1 to 1.

 ```python
 X = X.astype(np.float32)/(255.0/2) - 1.0
 ```
-Ultimately, images are inputted into the neural net from a 70000x3x64x64 array, and they are currently in a 70000x64x64 array.
+Ultimately, images are fed into the neural net through a 70000x3x64x64 array but they are currently in a 70000x64x64 array.
 We need to add 3 channels to the images.
-Typically when we are working with images, the 3 channels represent the red, green, and blue components of each image.
+Typically, when we are working with the images, the 3 channels represent the red, green, and blue (RGB) components of each image.
 Since the MNIST dataset is grayscale, we only need 1 channel to represent the dataset.
 We will pad the other channels with 0's:

 ```python
 X = X.reshape((70000, 1, 64, 64))
 X = np.tile(X, (1, 3, 1, 1))
 ```
 Finally, we will put the images into MXNet's NDArrayIter, which will allow MXNet to easily iterate through the images during training.
-We will also split up them images into a batches, with 64 images in each batch.
-Every time we iterate, we'll get a 4 dimensional array with size (64, 3, 64, 64), representing a batch of 64 images.
+We will also split them up into batches of 64 images each.
+Every time we iterate, we will get a 4 dimensional array with size (64, 3, 64, 64), representing a batch of 64 images.
 ```python
 import mxnet as mx
 batch_size = 64